 - Email: Email us through our Canvas support request form or directly at firstname.lastname@example.org.

 - 1-on-1: Schedule a 1-on-1 call with our teacher support specialist through Canvas.

 - Teacher Community: Join the professional learning community on Facebook to share ideas and best practices with other UTeach CS teachers.

-- Webinars: Look for announcements of upcoming webinars on our website, social media, or monthly newsletters.
+- Webinars: View the recording of our webinar on "Adapting UTeach CS to Your Virtual or Hybrid Classroom" and look for announcements of upcoming webinars on our website, social media, or monthly newsletters.